gary-dalton/Twenty47/docs/for_admins.rst

 Admins are needed to:

 * Assign roles
-* Activate or deactivate User accounts
+* Activate or deactivate user accounts
 * Approve or deny subscription requests
-* Change a User's email address
+* Change a user's email address

 From the Users List, an Admin may:

-* Activated and deactivate users
+* Activate and deactivate users
 * Act upon user subscription requests
 * Delete a user
 * Select a user for editing